kjwan4435/OpenAcoustics/readme.md

 ## Multimodal sensing support
 Provides optional motion data capture using built-in IMU sensors, allowing synchronized collection with audio signals.

+The provided .ino Arduino code, it contains <LSM6DS3.h> library for the IMU data collection as an example, and the IMU data is saved in 19 byte array packet for the BLE UART.
+This portion of the code can be easily modfided depending on which sensor you are using(e.g., temperature sensor, light sensor)

 ## Real-time transmission
 Supports both real-time streaming and buffered transmission to mitigate data loss during wireless transfer.

+1. real-time streaming : Data capturing and transmission is processed simulteneously on the MCU board.
+2. buffered transmission : Data capturing and transmission processes are carried out separately.
+When the MCU receives initiation signal from central device(e.g., computer website), it starts to capture data and store it to MCU's RAM during predefined time duration.
+After the data collection is terminated, MCU transmits stored data through BLE UART.

+## User manual for .html file utilization
+The website which is designed with provided .html file is composed of toal 4 steps.

+1. BLE device connection establishment
+2. Choose data transmission mode
+3. Start/Stop record
+4. Check/download the received data

+In the step 3, IMU_ONLY, PDM_ONLY, IMU_PDM Async, IMU_PDM Sync modes are real-time streaming system, but Batch mode is not.
+Therefore, real-time streaming mode and batch mode uses different recording control button, start recording, and batch record respectively.
+Currently, batch recording time is adjusted to 2 seconds, but it can be modified in the .ino Arduino code's "batch_recording_time" variable.
+The maximum value of "batch_recording_time" is 4 sec, but it can be differ by the size of MCU's RAM memory.